 - Gather the tools and materials listed above.
 Then download the pattern below.

 - Cut out your paper according to the pattern (a cutting machine is recommended).
 Cut two in each color.
 Fold each piece in half lengthwise.

 - Glue two halves together using a flat paintbrush to apply the tacky glue.
 Match up the edges as close as possible.

 - Glue together four pieces to make half of the ornament.

-For more DIY inspiration, join us on Instagram, Facebook and Twitter, and sign up for a Lia Griffith membership today.
+For more DIY inspiration, join us on Instagram, Facebook, Pinterest, and YouTube.
+And sign up for your own Lia Griffith membership today.
 For a chance to be featured on our social media, remember to use #MadeWithLia when sharing photos of your finished projects — we can’t wait to see what you create!
-Happy crafting ~ Lia & Team
+Happy crafting ~ Lia & team

 Become a Member to unlock this project

 Are you having trouble?
 Feel free to contact us and we will be happy to help you out.